Mass Cultural Council logo

 The Challenge

 Massachusetts has one of the most renowned and expensive health care systems in the world.
 Even here, however, we see significant gaps in the way we provide care.
-There are vulnerable populations – including low-income adults and children, the elderly, veterans, and recent immigrants – who have health outcomes well below our state standards.
+There are many populations – including low-income adults and children, the elderly, veterans, and recent immigrants – who have health outcomes well below our state standards.
 There are many health conditions that we have not been able to address adequately or equitably: stress and trauma, chronic illnesses, and substance use disorder, among others.
 And we know that specific social determinants have an outsized impact on these and many other health factors, leading to diminished quality of life, shortened lifespan, and overall lack of well-being.
 Clearly, our investment in conventional health care has not been up to the task of providing for everyone’s needs in the Commonwealth.

 The Opportunity